Personal Budgeting 101: How to Master Income vs. Expenses Like a Pro

 A: Three models work: 1) Fully merged (simplest) 2) Partial merge (joint expenses + personal allowances) 3) Separate with shared contribution.
 Best solution?
 Hybrid approach: joint account for household expenses, personal accounts for individual spending.
 Maintain financial autonomy while sharing responsibilities.

-A: RBI-regulated apps like ETMoney use bank-level encryption.
-Avoid apps storing credentials – choose “read-only” access.
+A: Apps using the Account Aggregator framework (regulated by RBI) offer high security with bank-level encryption.
+Avoid apps storing credentialsтАФchoose “read-only” access or those operating under the AA license.
 Better option: manually export bank statements monthly into Excel.
 Safety first!

 How useful was this post?